betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grusslSimultaneousMarkets.md

 ---

 After these changes have been made, restart Gruss so that the changes go into effect.
-Once Gruss is back open, as before, click ‘Market’, ‘Add to Quick Pick List’, ‘Horse Racing’ (Or any event you are automating for), The country that you would like to bet and then ‘All Win’.
+Once Gruss is back open, as before, click ‘Market’, ‘Add to Quick Pick List’, ‘Horse Racing’ (Or any event you are automating for), the country that you would like to bet and then ‘All Win’.

 ![Automating simultaneous markets](./img/GrussSimultaneousMarkets2.png)